 Designed as social housing for the local council, it features numerous unconventional design elements.
 Architect Erno Goldfinger, drew inspiration from the modernist principles of Le Corbusier's Unite d’Habitation for the tower’s dwelling units.
-More details after the break.

 Standing at 31 stories and 322 feet tall, the Trellick Tower’s Brutalist architectural style dominates the immediate skyline.
 It is loosely based on Goldfinger’s earlier and smaller Balfron Tower of similar style and construction.
 Its completion in 1972 marked the end of an era of high-rise tower blocks, which were losing popularity due to the inherently negative social problems that plagued them.
 Incorporated into the design are two volumes of different but interconnected function.

 One of the most unique features besides the distinct separation of service from dwelling is the method for which the flats are accessed.
 Nine different types of two level flats are designed with the main entry lying on every third floor that connects to the service tower.
 Once inside the flat, an internal stairway directs occupants up or down into the next volume of the flat.
 By limiting the internal public corridors, the flat spaces above and below are able to feature spaces that stretch across the floor plate, exposing windows on both sides.

 The two were grouped together in order to reduce the amount of piping and virtually eliminate the need for pumps, as water could then flow down to the flats through gravity.
 Interestingly, the oil powered equipment was short lived as the 1973 Oil Crisis rendered them too costly, and the flats were converted to electric heating.
 In staying true to his attention to detail, Goldfinger insulated the bridge elements from the main structures with neoprene gaskets in order to mitigate vibration.

 The north faCade features fully glazed gallery windows and continues the horizontal element of the bridges along the length of the access levels.
-Treatment of the south façade is articulated through the positioning of the two types of balconies, which along with the vertical supporting structure mimic the voids created by the bridging of the two vertical masses.
+Treatment of the south faCade is articulated through the positioning of the two types of balconies, which along with the vertical supporting structure mimic the voids created by the bridging of the two vertical masses.

 Although, the Trellick Tower suffered from years of neglect and a crime ridden atmosphere, it has since redeemed itself.
 Its designation in 1998 as a Grade II* listed building assisted in this turnaround.
 The local environment has seen significant reduction in crime and a change in perception with addition of CCTV and a concierge service.